ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Profile-directed Comparison {#sec-compare-profile}

-A profile may specify handling for new CBOR tagged condition ECTs.
+A profile MUST specify comparison algorithms for its additions to `$`-prefixed CoRIM CDDL codepoints when this specification does not prescribe binary comparison.
 The profile must specify how to compare the CBOR tagged Reference Value against the ACS.

 Note that a Verifier may compare Reference Values in any order, so the comparison should not be stateful.